juliavolponi/django-blog-SaborBrasileiro/README.md

 2. In the top right corner there is a button that is labeled 'New'.
 Click that and then select 'Create new app'.

 3. Now it's time to enter an application name that needs to be unique.
-When you have chose the name, choose your region and click 'Create app".
+When you have chosen the name, choose your region and click 'Create app".

 4. On the next page, click the 'Settings' tab and find the "Config Vars" section.
 Click "Reveal Config Vars".
 Now it's time to add values.
-In the 'WOM Record Collection' case I needed to add two values.
-The first one was the credentials (KEY input field = "CREDS", VALUE input field = "your credentials", click the 'Add' button.
-Next you need to add another key, enter "PORT" in the KEY input field and "8000" in the VALUE field), click the 'Add' button.
+In the 'WOM Record Collection' case, I needed to add two values.
+The first one was the credentials (KEY input field = "CREDS", VALUE input field = "your credentials", click the 'Add' button).
+Next, you need to add another key, enter "PORT" in the KEY input field and "8000" in the VALUE field.
+Then click the 'Add' button.

 5. Scroll down to the buildpacks section on the settings page and click the button 'Add buildpack'.

 6. Add "Python" and node.js".
 It is important that Python is listed above node.js.

 7. Scroll to the top of the settings page and click the 'Deploy' tab.
-For deployment method, select 'Github'.
+For the deployment method, select 'Github'.
 Search for the repository name you want to deploy and then click connect.

-8. Scroll down on the deploy page and choose deployment type.
+8. Scroll down on the deploy page and choose the deployment type.
 Choose to enable automatic deployments if you want to and then click 'Deploy Branch'.

+---

 ## Credits